alba-lang/lang-spec/sphinx/src/certprog/parsing.rst

                             -- 'p' failed and consumed
                             -- consumption is in 'pre2'
                         k empty pre (revPrepend pre2 la2)
+                        --       ^               ^ elimination of 'pre2'
+                        --       | restoring the old value

                 \ just a, pre2, la2 :=
                         -- 'p' has succeeded and consumed 'pre2' since its start